j0ncoleman/Project-1-Group-4/README.md

 This chart comparing population growth to the number of immigrants coming to Canada from 2005-2022 indicates that there has been a surplus of immigration in canada since the beginning of 2020.
 As more immigrants move to Canada,  they will need places to live which may lead to higher demands for housing and increased housing prices.

-## The Analysis of the Canadian Housing Crisis

 ## What is the Correlation of the Above Factors to Housing?

 ![Correlation](Correlation.png) ![Relation](Relation.png)